An overview of the regulation of virtual assets in Estonia

 Are managers of crypto funds regulated in Estonia?

-Crypto fund managers must have authorisation from the Estonian FIU, which is responsible for supervising and regulating these activities.
-They are also required to have internal control measures in place to identify and mitigate the risks of money laundering and terrorist financing.
-In addition, the crypto fund managers must also submit suspicious transaction reports to the Estonian FIU.
+They are required to have internal control measures in place to identify and mitigate the risks of money laundering and terrorist financing.
+In addition, the crypto fund managers must also submit suspicious transaction reports to the Estonian FSA.

 Are distributors of virtual asset funds regulated in Estonia?